glaucodesouza/btp-cap-tips/how-to-debug-deployed-backend-app/readme.md

 Pre-requisites:
 - You have created your backend app-srv
 - You have already deployet it
+- Your app is a backend type (only Node.js for BTP CAP)
 - Your app here for example has a main function in srv/service.js to be called externally.

 ## Step 1: